Arasy41/Arasy41/README.md

 <details>
  <summary><h3>👨💻 Afif's Coding Journey</h3></summary>
    I began my coding journey with a keen interest in backend development.
-Over time, I've mastered various programming languages and tools, including Go, TypeScript, and Node.js.
+Over time, I've mastered various programming languages and tools, including Go, SQL, and Node.js.
 My focus is on building scalable and efficient backend systems, and I'm continuously expanding my knowledge in this field.
 My GitHub portfolio showcases some of my key projects, including a REST API built with Express.js and a Go REST API using GORM.
 I'm always open to new challenges and opportunities to collaborate on interesting projects.
 </details>

 ---